Any Light Particle Searches with ALPS II: Description of the first science campaign: Performance of the Optical System

-To calculate the \ac{HPL}-\ac{RC} spatial power overlap (the absolute square of $\eta_{xy}$ given in Equation~\ref{eq:eta_xy}) measured by the veto detection system $\eta_{xy,{\rm veto}}^2$, the open shutter power defined in Section~\ref{Sec:HPL_P_veto} is divided by the expected power of the \ac{HPL} passing through the production magnet string and the \ac{COB} optics, along with the reflectivity of the cavity from the direction of \ac{CH}:
+To calculate the \ac{HPL}-\ac{RC} spatial power overlap measured by the veto detection system $\eta_{xy,{\rm veto}}^2$, the open shutter power defined in Section~\ref{Sec:Z_Pow_rat} is divided by the expected power of the \ac{HPL} passing through the production magnet string and the \ac{COB} optics, along with the reflectivity of the cavity from the direction of \ac{CH}: